Hi! I'm your organizing coach, Alejandra.

 Have I always been organized?

 Well, yes and no. As a teenager, I was always seeking comfort, safety, and control as I often felt powerless and out-of-control.

 I found my comfort, safety, and control in organizing physical belongings.
 Organizing numbed the pain.

 At Virginia Tech, my dorm room was neat and tidy (hallmates would tell you I stayed home on Friday night "just to clean and organize"), my school work was well-organized, and when I lived with roommates, I quickly became "the organized roommate" with trackers & planners, constantly re-arranging the fridge and common areas!

 It wasn't until the mess became so uncomfortable that I was motivated enough to take action and get back on track (organize the mess).
 The vicious all-or-nothing cycle (messy/organized) can be difficult to break-free from without the right tools, systems, and strategies.

 My strong need for comfort, safety, and control continued in my 20s as I transitioned from college to adulthood, moved to my first solo apartment, entered into my first real relationship (with my now-husband, Ed), and started a stressful corporate job as an IT consultant at a big 4 firm.
 Thus, I became really good at organizing as an outlet for finding calm when I felt out-of-control.

 Starting a business & finding my passion.

 It was the end of 2007 when I realized I had a real passion for organizing.
 Not only was I good at it, but it allowed me to feel calm and centered.
 I wasn't anxious about tomorrow.
 I wasn't depressed about yesterday.
 I was present, in the moment, using my creativity, doing something productive for my future self.
 Likewise, I quickly learned that other people needed help getting organized.
 Little did I know at the time, but the combination of finding something you're good at, that you love to do, that other people need, and that you can make a living from, is a recipe for success that the Japanese call IKIGAI.
-It was a couple months later that Ed and I decided to start our organizing business which would forever impact our lives and the lives were reaching.
+It was a couple months later that Ed and I decided to start our organizing business which would forever impact our lives and the lives we were reaching.